 Understanding Money Laundering

 The definition of money laundering is essentially the act of cleaning up dirty money or money obtained from criminal illegal activity.
-To clean it up, the money is channeled into back accounts and other lawful uses so the source of the money becomes untraceable.
+To clean it up, the money is channeled into bank accounts and other lawful uses so the source of the money becomes untraceable.
 In California, there are two specific laws that relate to money laundering.
 California Penal Code Section 186.10 covers money that is related to any type of criminal activity.
 California Health & Safety Code deals with money that is specifically earned from drug crimes.

-It is important to understand that both of these could be charged as a misdemeanor or felony.
+It is important to understand that both of these could be charged as a misdemeanor or a felony.
 What prosecutors end up charging you with, will typically depend on your criminal history and the circumstances of your case.
-If you are convicted of a misdemeanor, penalties may include up to one year in country jail or a fine of up to $1,000.
+If you are convicted of a misdemeanor, penalties may include up to one year in a country jail or a fine of up to $1,000.
 However, felonies are much more serious charges.
 A felony money laundering convicted could result in up to four years in state prison and up to $250,000 in fines.

 Defenses in Money Laundering Cases